smaakage85/shapemaker/README.md

 ## :movie_camera: Demo

-Click the screen below to watch a quick walkthrough of some of the features of the 'shapemaker' template.
+Click the screen below to watch a quick walkthrough of some of the most important features of the 'shapemaker' template.
 The video goes through how to build training and endpoint images and how to create training jobs and endpoints from the command line.
-Furthermore I show to enable `shapemaker` CI/CD workflows with Github Actions.
+Furthermore I show to enable `shapemaker` CI/CD workflows.

 [![Watch the video](https://img.youtube.com/vi/tn9sbyskPCI/maxresdefault.jpg)](https://youtu.be/tn9sbyskPCI)